1 Year @ Financial Radiance: My Perspective

 Share this entry

 Time flies!
 It feels like yesterday when I was leaving Franklin Templeton with mixed sentiments of leaving an Organisation where I had been for more than 10 years and liked the culture and the environment and another of the joy of going independent in the business of personal finance.
 Now, this was something I had been thinking of doing for a very long time but could not muster enough courage to call it quits on my comfortable job.
+I started as a financial planner, with the vision of helping my clients globally achieve financial freedom.
 I am very excited to share my journey and some thoughts after completing one year of successful entrepreneurship at Financial Radiance.

 Value addition: This is something that is always on my mind.
 I enjoy interacting with people not only about investments but also about what drives them towards investments: their goals and their passions.
 I spend a lot of my time talking to my clients, as understanding them and their drive towards investment is very important.
 Once the plan has been made, Implementation is quick since it is done through the online BSE Platform.
 I decided not to get into technicalities such as the filling forms, taking signatures etc. since these are non-value-add processes and I wanted to spend more time talking to people and understanding them.
 I have provided an App to my clients which they can log into and track their investments.
 Recently, along with my regular mailers, I have also started making use of the Broadcast feature in WhatsApp to keep my clients updated.